austenhart/heartslider/README.md

 To Do:

+-   [ ] Add fadeRight or fadeLeft effect
 -   [ ] Fix onTransitionEnd function timing
 -   [ ] Expose a goTo function, add index and skip animation option
 -   [ ] Delay start